Educating students to become the innovative biomedical scientists of the future.

-The SBP graduate program prepares students for careers in basic and translational research through a unique curriculum of focused, multi-disciplinary instruction.
-Our curriculum is highly personalized and tailored to a student’s research focus.
-In the first two years, students complete five core courses, six focused tutorials, and at least one elective course, as well as numerous written and oral reports.
-This curriculum is designed to complement the extensive practical laboratory training under the supervision of expert faculty.
+Our graduate program prepares students for careers in basic and translational research through laboratory research and courses.
+The curriculum is highly personalized and tailored to the individual student’s research interests.
+In the first two years, students complete six multi-disciplinary core courses, six focused tutorials, and at least one elective course, as well as numerous written and oral reports.
+This curriculum is designed to complement the extensive practical laboratory training under the supervision of the faculty mentor.

-Students in the Graduate School of Biological Sciences receive an annual stipend.
-The stipend for the 2018-19 academic year is $33,000/year.
-Students have access to the same medical, dental and vision insurance plans as the faculty and staff with reasonable premiums.
-Additionally, students are allocated up to $500 annually for allowable educational support purchases such as expenses for scientific meeting travel, computer hardware or software, etc.
+All GSBS students receive an annual stipend, which for the 2022-2023 academic year is $45,000/year.
+Students have access to the same medical, dental, and vision insurance plans as all faculty and staff at Sanford Burnham Prebys.
+Furthermore, students are each allocated up to $500 annually for allowable educational support purchases.

 The 2023 application period will open on September 1, 2022 and will close on December 5th at 11:59 pm pacific time.
-Admitted students will begin the program in early September 2020.
+Admitted students will begin the program in early September 2023.

-Applicants should contact prospective faculty mentors in advance of applying as faculty interest is required to be invited to interview and to be accepted into the program.
-All applications are reviewed by the Admissions Committee and the Graduate School considers both domestic and international applications.
-Our in-person Interview Day will be scheduled for late February 2020.
+Applicants are required to communicate with prospective faculty mentors during the application process.
+Mutual interest between applicant and faculty is required for invitation to interview and for acceptance into the program.
+All applications are reviewed by the Admissions Committee.
+The GSBS considers both domestic and international applications.
+Our Interview Day will be scheduled for February 2023.

 Application prerequisites & documentation